 The Principal on Contract Bonds is the company who is responsible for fulfilling the contract obligation.
 This is the Contractor.
 The Obligee is the party receiving the benefit of the contract.
 This can be a Project Owner, or it could be a General Contractor if the contract bond is written for a Subcontractor.
 The Surety is the third party Bond company who is guaranteeing the Principal’s obligation.

 Performance Bonds guarantee that a contractor will complete a project according to the price and terms of the contract.
-Performance Bond protect the Obligee by guaranteeing that their project gets built for the agreed upon price.
-Because the contractor is locked into the contract price, performance bonds are required on most public projects to protect taxpayers against contract cost overruns.
-Performance Bonds are Commonly written together with Payment Bonds.
+Performance Bond protect the Obligee by guaranteeing that their contract gets completed for the agreed upon price.
+Because the contractor is locked into the contract price, performance bonds are required on most public projects to protect taxpayers against contract cost overruns through The Miller Act.
+Performance Bonds are commonly written together with Payment Bonds.

 Payment Bonds guarantee that the Principal Contractor will pay subcontractors and material suppliers on the bonded project.
-This helps keep the project free of Mechanic's Liens.
+This helps keep the project free of Mechanic’s Liens.
 This is important on Public projects as subcontractors and suppliers typically cannot file liens on these projects.
 Payment Bonds are required on all Miller Act Projects of $150,00o and more.
 Payment Bonds are commonly written together with Performance Bonds.

-Maintenance Bonds guarantee that a project will be maintained for a specified period after the completion of a project.
+Maintenance Bonds guarantee that a project will be free from defect for a specified period after the completion of a project.
 For example, a contract may require the contractor to correct any deficiencies for up to twelve months after the project is completed.
 The Maintenance Bond guarantees that the contractor will come back and make these corrections.
-If they do not, a claim can be made against the Maintenance Bonds.
+If they do not, a claim can be made against the Maintenance Bond.

 Surety Bond Companies normally include twelve months of maintenance at no additional costs.
 However, longer maintenance periods generally carry an additional cost.

 Surety Bond Companies are reluctant to write long term maintenance bonds.
-Everythings breaks down over time and bond company and contractor do not want to be responsible for long term deterioration.
+Everythings breaks down over time and bond company and contractor do not want to be responsible for long term wear and tear.

-Supply Bonds guarantee the delivery of the products or equipment at the agreed upon price.
+Supply Bonds guarantee the delivery of products or equipment at an agreed upon price.
 Supply bonds may be required when a product is very specialized, has a lot of price fluctuation, or a long lead time.
 Supply Bonds are low cost compared to Performance Bonds.
 They generally run less than 0.5% of the contract amount.
-However, if the supplier is responsible for installing any of the equipment, the risk most likely fall under that of a Performance Bond.
+However, if the supplier is responsible for installing any of the equipment, the risk most likely falls under that of a Performance Bond.
 Some surety bond companies do not consider Supply Bonds to be contract surety bonds.
 Instead, they consider them to be a type of Commerical Surety Bond.
 You can read all about Supply Bonds here.

 Other contract bonds such as Supply Bonds and Maintenance Bonds are usually less than 0.5% of the contract amount.
 However, all contract bonds depend on the financial strength, credit and experience of the Principal being bonded, the type of work being bonded, as well and the Surety Bond Company’s filed rates.
 Contractors with more financial strength and experience can expect lower rates while contractors with financial challenges can expect to pay higher rates.